 From telecommuting to freelancing, more people are working from home than ever before.
 Unfortunately, it’s also one of the first areas to get neglected in terms of décor and upkeep.
-Regardless if you’re working remote or just occasionally paying some bills and checking the internet, you deserve to have a home office that’s both pretty and productive – and you don’t have to break the bank to get it.
+Regardless if you’re working remotely or just occasionally paying some bills and checking the internet, you deserve to have a home office that’s both pretty and productive – and you don’t have to break the bank to get it.

 Here are some tips to help create the perfect home office:

 Location is the foundation for success.
 If you’re easily distracted, try setting up in a room that’s away from the main living area.
 If you’re going to have the client’s coming by, it might be best to position yourself somewhere near the main door and make sure you have plenty of space for seating.